 Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
 The mini-split tax credit is $300 for eligible systems installed at your house through December 31, 2021.
 We recommend consulting with your tax professional for more details.

-Energy companies in Katy also usually offer rebates for installing energy-efficient heating and cooling equipment.
+Energy companies in Longview also usually offer rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you go through this process to make sure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?